 Fluoride has negative effects on bones and is most dangerous to young children and the elderly.
 A recent study from a team of Harvard scientists – have found a connection between fluoride and a serious form of bone cancer known as osteosarcoma in males under the age of 20.
 Even at very low concentrations, fluoride can promote the risk of bone fracture.
 As people age, their bones become increasingly brittle.
 Fluoride may be partially responsible for the high rate of bone fractures in the United States.
 People in the U.S.ingest large quantities of calcium, yet maintain one of highest rates of bone fractures in the world.

 The link between fluoride and bone cancer (osteosarcoma) is not as clear as the link between fluoride and bone fractures.
 That being said, many scientific studies have come to the conclusion that ingesting fluoride definitely raises the risk of developing bone cancer.
 On average, the more fluoride a person ingests, the more likely he or she is to develop bone cancer.
 Bone cancer is unique among cancers because of it exceptional deadliness.
 According to the Fluoride Action Network, ‘Up to half of adolescents who develop osteosarcoma die within a few years of diagnosis.’
-You can read a full report 50 Reasons to Oppose Fluoridation HERE.
+Watch their 10 Facts About Fluoride HERE.

 Tap Water Isn’t the Only Source of Fluoride